 - Sending site will be exempt from parking requirements as detailed in Title 33

-- Inclusionary Housing units built on receiving site must be reasonably equivalent in size, quality and bedroom count to units in sending site
+- Affordable units in receiving site must be reasonably equivalent in size, quality and bedroom count to units in sending site

 - Receiving site must be identified and approved by PHB prior to building permit issuance for sending site